erinexplosives/CCKeyboard-MouseInputTweak/README.md

 # CrossCode Keyboard & Mouse Input Tweak

-This mod is dependant on dmitmel's CrossCode Tweak Pack (https://github.com/dmitmel/crosscode-tweak-pack), specifically for defining/binding mouse inputs 4 and 5, adjusting their default value from mouse 1.
+This mod is dependant on dmitmel's [CrossCode Tweak Pack](https://github.com/dmitmel/crosscode-tweak-pack), specifically for defining/binding Mouse Inputs 4 and 5, adjusting their default value from Mouse 1.

 # Install Instructions